Make sure what you designed on screen is accurately reproduced on paper, with our pro's guide to poster printing.

 07. Digital vs litho printing

 You have two choices for poster printing: digital or Litho.
 (Well, okay you have three: you can always print at home.
-But chances are you don’t have a printer big enough for A3 printing.)
+But chances are you don’t have a printer big enough.)

 08. Choose the right poster printing shop

 Different printers have different levels of expertise, so it's worth doing your homework and getting personal recommendations.
 Also make sure you tailor the printer to the job at hand.